alexfox246/Customer-Churn-Analysis/EDA_plan.md

 FROM project-1-481514.churn_analysis.cleaned_telco_churn_fixed;
 ```
 1869/7043 = 0.265369...
-Therefore our churn rate equals 26.54%
+Therefore our churn rate is 26.54%

 # 2. Churn by customer segments
 In this part we will answer: